btdrawer/divelog-server/README.md

 ## Acknowledgements

 I got a lot of help from [this](https://medium.com/swlh/jwt-authentication-authorization-in-nodejs-express-mongodb-rest-apis-2019-ad14ec818122) tutorial.
-I was already familiar with how to build an Express.js API, but this tutorial was useful in showing how to integrate such an API with MongoDB and implementing authentication.
+I was already familiar with how to build an Express.js API, but this tutorial was useful in showing how to integrate such an API with MongoDB and how to implement authentication.